 For 4 years, Myrna worked at a public park in NYC where she produced large scale teen nights (over 600 youth per event), created food justice and cultural organizing jobs for teens of color, ensured that the needs of longterm residents were met by creating and facilitating a Neighbors Council, launched/ran a teen-led Participatory Budgeting process and a Wellness Committee for 100+ staff.

-Some of the places where Myrna has taught and run healing circles:
+Some of the places and organizations where Myrna has taught and facilitated circles:

 - The Laundromat Project - Kelly Street Garden